False Imprisonment Law – California Penal Code 236

 Definition of Penal Code 236 False Imprisonment

-California Penal Code 236 PC defines false imprisonment as the unlawful violation of the personal liberty of someone else.
-To violate someone's person's liberty means a sustained restriction of their freedom using violence, duress, fraud, deceit.
+California Penal Code 236 PC defines false imprisonment as the unlawful violation of someone else's personal liberty.
+To violate someone's liberty means a sustained restriction of their freedom using violence, duress, fraud, or deceit.

-It also includes using a threat of unlawful injury in circumstances where someone receiving the threat reasonably believes the person making the threat has the ability to carry it out.
+It also includes using a threat of unlawful injury in circumstances where someone receiving the threat reasonably believes the person making the threat can carry it out.

-An act is done against someone's will if that person didn't consent to the act freely and voluntarily and knew the nature of the act.
+An act is done against someone's will if that person didn't consent to it freely and voluntarily and knew its nature.

 Penalties for Penal Code 236 False Imprisonment

-If convicted of Penal Code 236 false imprisonment, it's normally a misdemeanor offense that carries up to one year in a county jail, and fine up to $1,000.
+If convicted of Penal Code 236 false imprisonment, it's normally a misdemeanor offense that carries up to one year in a county jail and a fine of up to $1,000.

-However, you could face felony false imprisonment charges, see CALCRIM 1240, if violence, menace, fraud, or deceit was used in the restraint.
-Menace is the threat of violence, but doesn't always have to be verbal threats, but could be implied by your behavior.
+However, you could face felony false imprisonment charges (see CALCRIM 1240) if violence, menace, fraud, or deceit was used in the restraint.
+Menace is the threat of violence, but it doesn't always have to be verbal threats; it could be implied by your behavior.

-If convicted of a PC 236 felony crime, you are facing up to three years in a California state prison, and a fine up to $10,000.
+If convicted of a PC 236 felony crime, you could spend up to three years in a California state prison and be fined up to $10,000.

-If a gun was used in your PC 236 false imprisonment case, then 10 years could be added to the sentence.
-If the gun was discharged, then you could have 25 years added to sentence.
+If a gun was used in your PC 236 false imprisonment case, then ten years could be added to the sentence.
+If the gun was discharged, then you could have 25 years added to the sentence.

 Related California Crimes